 Rob “Bainy” Bain putting on a forehand carve clinic back in the day

-The ASP (Association of Surfing Professionals) World Tour is the original World Surf League.
-Founded by Ian Cairns in 1983, its goal was and still is to run competitions that feature the best surfers of their era competing at the most high-performance waves around the planet.
+The ASP (Association of Surfing Professionals) World Tour, the original World Surf League, was founded by Ian Cairns in 1983 with a mission to showcase the world’s best surfers competing on the most thrilling waves across the globe.

 Portuguese surfer at a competition in France